branchwelder/web-technologies/resources/general.md

 - [Learn X in Y Minutes](https://learnxinyminutes.com/) - has helpful overviews of different programming language concepts
-- [Flavio Copes](https://flaviocopes.com) Maintains a number of handbooks for various web technologies
+- [Flavio Copes](https://flaviocopes.com) maintains a number of handbooks with high-level overviews of various web technologies

 ## Example Applications